-metal concentrations in the waters discharged from the mine and the mine's tailings storage facilities.
+The most significant environmental issue currently associated with the mine is relatively high sediment and metal concentrations in the waters discharged from the mine and the mine's tailings storage facilities.
 All waters are captured and treated in a treatment plant to achieve compliance with discharge limits.

 An agreement signed in 2000 allows Volcan Compañia Minera S.A.'s ("Volcan") Chungar mine, which neighbours the Huaron mine, to discharge water from its mine dewatering into the Huaron drainage tunnel.
-The agreement also requires Volcan to contribute to the costs of tunnel maintenance and water treatment and discharge, however provisions of the agreement that would enable water quality and flow measurement between the mines were not implemented and no payments have been made.
+The agreement also requires Volcan to contribute to the costs of tunnel maintenance and water treatment and discharge if its flows exceed a set limit, however provisions of the agreement that would enable accurate water quality and flow measurement between the mines were not implemented and no payments have been made.
 In 2014, an independent consultant engaged jointly by both companies concluded that the flow from the Chungar mine to the Huaron mine represents 19% of the total flow in the drainage tunnel and recommended the installation of a permanent monitoring system for ongoing verification.
-We continue to negotiate the details of the joint monitoring and any responsibility for costs with Volcan.
+Since then, Volcan has improved its mine dewatering system and flows to the Huaron drainage tunnel fell to below the set limit, however we continue to negotiate the details of the joint monitoring and any responsibility for historic and future costs with Volcan.

-A closure cost estimate for the Huaron mine prepared according to State of Nevada approved Standard Reclamation Cost Estimator methodology is updated every year.
-The current present value of closure expenditures at Huaron as at December 31, 2019, is estimated at \$11.8 million.
+A closure cost estimate for the Huaron mine prepared according to State of Nevada approved SRCE methodology is updated every year for unit costs and discount rates, and every other year for physical disturbance.
+The current present value of closure expenditures at Huaron as at December 31, 2020, is estimated at \$11.6 million.
 See "Narrative Description of the Business - Environment, Community and Sustainability" for further disclosure regarding forward-looking statements related to reclamation costs.

-Capital additions at Huaron during 2019 totalled \$10.9 million, primarily on equipment leases, near mine exploration, mine deepening, and equipment replacements and refurbishments.
+Capital additions at Huaron during 2020 totalled \$4.5 million, primarily on equipment leases, near mine exploration, and equipment replacements and refurbishments.

-We have forecast sustaining capital investments of between \$9.0 million and \$10.0 million for 2020, primarily related to mine equipment replacements, mine deepening and near-mine exploration.
+We have forecast sustaining capital investments of between \$14.5 million and \$15.5 million for 2021, primarily related to a tailings storage facility expansion, mine equipment replacements, mine deepening and infrastructure investments, and near-mine exploration.

-In 2019, direct operating costs at the Huaron mine were \$77.0 million.
+In 2020, direct operating costs at the Huaron mine were \$39.6 million.

-In 2020, the Huaron mine is forecast to produce between approximately 3.8 and 3.9 million ounces of silver and 0.5 thousand ounces of gold.
-We plan to undertake 20,000 metres of exploration drilling in 2020.
+In 2021, the Huaron mine is forecast to produce between approximately 3.61 and 3.86 million ounces of silver and 0.5 thousand ounces of gold.
+We plan to undertake 10,000 metres of exploration drilling in 2021.